ajwije/2017_spring_Bioinfo_class/DE_analysisR.rst

 In the console, you will see the following message and the part underline in red is the path to your directory.

-Replace your path with "/Users/aselawijeratne/Desktop" in the following code.
+Replace your path in this portion of the following code "/Users/aselawijeratne/Desktop".
 Execute this to read file into R.

 .. highlight:: r